ThePacielloGroup/CCAe/README.md

 - Windows: Changing slider values is not announced in NVDA (see https://github.com/ThePacielloGroup/CCAe/issues/37)

 ## Contributing
-If you have an idea or if you found a bug, please submit a GitHub issue so that we can track it.
+If you have an idea for a new feature, or if you found a bug, please submit a GitHub issue.
 Please search the existing issues before submitting to prevent duplicates.

 If you want to contribute, please send a pull request and someone will review your code.
 Please